Table of Contents

 With its growing customer base and user-friendly interface, Pinterest’s new option will only make it easier for businesses to reach their consumers.

-This is why it’s a good idea to create your own Pinterest business page so you can effectively promote your brand and reach both your loyal and potential customers.
+It is why it’s a good idea to create your own Pinterest business page so you can effectively promote your brand and reach both your loyal and potential customers.

 Overview of Pinterest Terminology